 Teaching Resistance: Radicals, Revolutionaries, and Cultural Subversives in the Classroom

-Punk rock and education can both be movements for liberation!
+Punk rock and education can both be liberation movements!
 Teaching Resistance features an active discussion with radical punk icons and professional educators including Alice Bag, Yvette Felarca, Miriam Klein Stahl, Michelle Cruz Gonzales, Jessica Mills, Frankie Mastrangelo, Kadijah Means, Lindsay McLeary, Sarah Orton, Ruth Crossman, and more.
 John Mink (editor of the Teaching Resistance anthology on PM Press) will moderate the conversation as they explore themes on radicalism in teaching practice and educational intersections with anti-authoritarian/anti-oppression currents in punk/DIY subculture.
 Join this discussion with these legendary punk activists on how to harness our lives, music, organizing, and classrooms to fight for human liberation, social justice, systemic change, and true equality.

-- Alice Bag is a singer/songwriter, musician, author, artist, educator and feminist.
+- Alice Bag is a singer/songwriter, musician, author, artist, educator, and feminist.
 Alice was the lead singer and co-founder of the Bags, one of the first bands to form during the initial wave of punk in Los Angeles, and wrote the acclaimed books “Violence Girl” and “Pipe Bomb for the Soul” about her decades of life as a punk and classroom teacher.

-- Yvette Felarca is a teacher and civil rights activist, national organizer with the Coalition to Defend Affirmative Action, Integration, and Immigrant Rights and Fight for Equality By Any Means Necessary (BAMN).
+- Yvette Felarca is a teacher and civil rights activist, a national organizer with the Coalition to Defend Affirmative Action, Integration, and Immigrant Rights and Fight for Equality By Any Means Necessary (BAMN).

 - Michelle Cruz Gonzales played drums and wrote lyrics for three bands during the 1980s and 1990s: Bitch Fight, Spitboy, and Instant Girl.
 Her writing has been published in anthologies, literary journals, and “Hip Mama” magazine.
-Michelle teaches English and creative writing at Las Positas College, and lives with her husband, son, and their three Mexican dogs in Oakland, California.
+Michelle teaches English and creative writing at Las Positas College and lives with her husband, son, and their three Mexican dogs in Oakland, California.

 - Jessica Mills is a punk lifer who has played sax and bass for quite a few very well-known bands from the early nineties into the present.
-She is a former Maximumrocknroll columnist and author of the punk parenting memoir/guide “My Mother Wears Combat Boots”, current MRR book reviewer, intrepid copy editor for this volume, and English instructor at Central New Mexico Community College in Albuquerque.
+She is a former Maximumrocknroll columnist and author of the punk parenting memoir/guide “My Mother Wears Combat Boots”, a current MRR book reviewer, intrepid copy editor for this volume, and English instructor at Central New Mexico Community College in Albuquerque.

-- Miriam Klein Stahl is a Bay Area artist, educator and activist, and the New York Times bestselling illustrator of Rad American Women A–Z and Rad Women Worldwide.
-In addition to her work in printmaking, drawing, sculpture, paper cut, and public art, she is also the cofounder of the Arts and Humanities Academy at Berkeley High School, where she has taught since 1995.
+- Miriam Klein Stahl is a Bay Area artist, educator, and activist, and the New York Times bestselling illustrator of Rad American Women A–Z and Rad Women Worldwide.
+In addition to her work in printmaking, drawing, sculpture, paper-cut, and public art, she is also the co-founder of the Arts and Humanities Academy at Berkeley High School, where she has taught since 1995.